 Coastal Xpress Water Taxi schedule

-Please note: The schedule is from Coastal website as of May 2017 – always double check the water taxi schedule onsite for current high or low times.
+Please note: The schedule is from the Coastal Xpress website as of May 2017 – always double check the water taxi schedule on their website for current high or low times.